-The Everett Marina and Boat Launch are located in an area that has been altered by the previously authorized dredging and filling to convert portions of the shoreline to commercial uses since early in the 20th Century.
-Although the project site has not been previously dredged, it is located in an area that is bounded to the west by the maintenance dredging performed by USACE and the Port's marinas to the east.
+The Everett Marina is in an area that has been altered by the previously authorized dredging and filling to convert portions of the shoreline to commercial uses since early in the 20th Century.

 The Snohomish River has significant bedload transport of sediment that requires frequent dredging by the USACE to maintain elevations of the federal navigation channel.
-The marinas and docks are situated along the edge of the river channel likely slow flow velocities.
-The sediments transported by the river as bedload and a portion of the suspended load may deposit in these areas to create shoals.
-The proposed dredging activities will remove sediments that have recently accumulated and helps to restore the hydrodynamics along the eastern half of the river.
+Marina basins are situated at the edge of the river channel and have lower flow velocities.
+They may act as a depositional "settling basin" for material transported by the river as bedload.